Germantown Jewish Centre: Dorshei Derekh

+Dorshei Derekh, transliterated from Hebrew as "Seekers of a Way", is a Reconstructionist minyan that had its origins in the Germantown Minyan.
+The choice of the name was influenced by the Jerusalem congregation Kehillat Mevakshei Derech, a Reconstructionist-influenced community that was then independent, more recently affiliated with the Reform movement.
 Dorshei Derekh's participatory, lay-led services, largely in Hebrew and including Torah discussions involving personal reflections, were part of a national trend of havurot and minyanim as alternatives to formal synagogue services.